 How to prevent user account creation in WooCommerce

-Check out this free Helpie WooCommerce FAQ plugin which helps to create an FAQ section on your WooCommerce product page to easily answers customers question about the products.
+Check out this free Helpie WooCommerce FAQ plugin which helps to create an FAQ section on your WooCommerce product page to easily answer customers' questions about the products.

 Option 2 - Public WooCommerce store with mandatory user accounts